qq1113009723/listmail-doc/docs/docs/content/zh/upgrade.md

 # Upgrade

 !!!
 Warning
-    Always take a backup of the Postgres database before upgrading listmail
+    Always take a backup of the Postgres database before upgrading stmails

 ## Binary
-- Stop the running instance of listmail.
+- Stop the running instance of stmails.
-- Download the [latest release](https://github.com/knadh/listmail/releases) and extract the listmail binary and overwrite the previous version.
+- Download the [latest release](https://github.com/knadh/stmails/releases) and extract the stmails binary and overwrite the previous version.
-- `./listmail --upgrade` to upgrade an existing database schema.
+- `./stmails --upgrade` to upgrade an existing database schema.
 Upgrades are idempotent and running them multiple times have no side effects.
-- Run `./listmail` again.
+- Run `./stmails` again.

-If you installed listmail as a service, you will need to stop it before overwriting the binary.
-Something like `sudo systemctl stop listmail` or `sudo service listmail stop` should work.
-Then overwrite the binary with the new version, then run `./listmail --upgrade, and `start` it back with the same commands.
+If you installed stmails as a service, you will need to stop it before overwriting the binary.
+Something like `sudo systemctl stop stmails` or `sudo service stmails stop` should work.
+Then overwrite the binary with the new version, then run `./stmails --upgrade, and `start` it back with the same commands.

-If it's not running as a service, `pkill -9 listmail` will stop the listmail process.
+If it's not running as a service, `pkill -9 stmails` will stop the stmails process.

 ## Docker
-**Important:** The following instructions are for the new [docker-compose.yml](https://github.com/knadh/listmail/blob/master/docker-compose.yml) file.
+**Important:** The following instructions are for the new [docker-compose.yml](https://github.com/knadh/stmails/blob/master/docker-compose.yml) file.

 ```shell
 docker compose down app